Log in for prices and ordering

 Corzano e Paterno Chianti Terre di Corzano 2022

-This bohemian estates’s core wine is the Chianti Terre di Corzano, which translates as ‘soils of Corzano’.
-It’s 90% Sangiovese co-fermented with 10% Canaiolo, all hand-harvested from Corzano’s rocky, south-facing slopes.
+Organic.
+The estate’s core wine is the Chianti Terre di Corzano, which translates as ‘soils of Corzano’.
+It’s a blend of 90% Sangiovese co-fermented with 10% Canaiolo, all hand-harvested from Corzano’s rocky, south-facing slopes.
 The soils here are what the Italians call alberese—compact clay/limestone littered with pebbles—which tends to yield particularly aromatic reds.

-Incorporating 15% bunches, the wine fermented spontaneously before aging in a combination of 25- and 40-hectolitre botti, a traditional maturation that has become rare in today’s barrique-obsessed Tuscany.
+Incorporating 15% bunches, the wine fermented naturally and matured in a combination of 25- and 40-hectolitre botti, a traditional maturation that has become rare in today’s barrique-obsessed Tuscany.
 Arianna Gelpke enjoys the softening impact of large-format wood on Sangiovese tannins, and we can only agree.

 Corzano e Paterno Chianti Terre di Corzano 2022